Scauting-Burgum/ScautEvent-python/README.md

 # RemoteVar
-A library for creating remotely synchronized variables in Python.
+A library for triggering remote events over the network in Python.